hectorqlucero/ls/README.md

 - Use the provided code generators to keep your codebase consistent and DRY.
 - Take advantage of Hiccup for safe, composable HTML rendering.
 - **Subgrids**: Use subgrids to create master-detail relationships between tables.
 For example, a `users` table with a `usercontacts` subgrid.
-- **Troubleshooting tip**: If a generated grid, dashboard, report, or subgrid does not load or routes don’t seem to update, make a no-op edit to `src/myapp/core.clj` (just save without changing anything, then reload the page on your browser.).
-This “touch” triggers recompilation/reload and usually resolves it.
+- **Troubleshooting tip**: If a generated grid, dashboard, report, or subgrid doesn’t load or routes don’t update, “touch” `src/myapp/core.clj` (e.g., just save don't change anything), then reload the page.
+This forces a recompilation/reload.
 - **Naming tip (avoid underscores)**: For handler/view/model folders and route/endpoint names, avoid underscores to prevent Clojure namespace conflicts (e.g., prefer `usercontacts` over `user_contacts`).
 Database table/column names in SQL can still use underscores.

 ---